makingmusic/nn/README.md

 # nn

+This readme is mostly generated automatically  - yes I requested humour.
+I started this to learn NN by doing.
+Similar to how rl_gridworld experiments.
+RL_gridworld was exploding in state-action pairs so it told me to try DQN, so I decided to first learn NNs and then try DQN on gridworlds.

-A PyTorch neural network that learns the mystical art of multiplying by 10.
-I have put my learnings in [learnings.md](learnings.md)
+I have put my learnings in [learnings.md](learnings.md).
+This part is self-written and probably the most useful thing.

 ## TL;DR (how to run)